 - Preheat oven to 375°F and spray a donut pan with cooking spray.
 Set pan aside.

 - In a large mixing bowl, add the flour, cornstarch, baking powder, cinnamon, salt, and nutmeg.
 Whisk together to combine well.

-- In another mixing bowl, add the buttermilk, brown sugar, granulated sugar, egg, melted butter and vanilla.
+- In another mixing bowl, add the buttermilk, brown sugar, granulated sugar, egg, melted butter, vanilla and cooled apple cider reduction.
 Whisk to combine well.